geerlingguy/pi-timelapse/README.md

 ### Rotation

 Depending on the placement of your camera, the picture taken could be upside down.
-To correct this, the camera offers a possibility to rotate the images by `90`, `180` or `270` degrees.
-Use `0` to not rotate the images.
+To correct this, set `rotation` to a value of `0` (no rotation), or `90`, `180` or `270` degrees to rotate the image.

 ## License